 In this insight article, we'll explore the latest trends in embedded vision AI, hardware breakthroughs like NPUs delivering 40+ TOPS at sub-5W, software innovations such as NMS-free YOLOv10 and Vision Transformers, cross-industry adoption examples, societal impacts including ethical/privacy concerns, and how engineers must upskill for this new era.

-The Rise of Smart Vision: Why Camera + AI/ML Integration Matters Now
+The Rise of Smart Vision: Building Smarter Embedded Systems with AI/ML

 Traditional embedded systems relied on rule-based image processing – slow, brittle, and power-hungry.
 Today, deep learning at the edge enables contextual understanding: a camera doesn't just "see" – it interprets intent, predicts anomalies, and acts autonomously.
+This shift is turning ordinary cameras into the foundation of smarter embedded systems across automotive, industrial, and healthcare domains.
 Key drivers for smart cameras are:

 • Explosive growth of edge AI vision market (projected CAGR >20% through 2030)